Accelerating Kernel Classifiers Through Borders Mapping

 \section{A simple example}

-We use the pair of synthetic test classes defined in \citet{Mills2011} to illustrate the difference between support vectors and border vectors and between border vectors derived from AGF and from a LIBSVM model.
+We use the pair of synthetic test classes defined in \citet{Mills2011} to illustrate the difference between support vectors and border vectors.
 Figure \ref{sample_sv} shows a realization of the two sample classes in red and blue, comprising 300 samples total, along with the support vectors derived from a LIBSVM model.
 The support vectors are a subset of the training samples and while they tend to cluster around the border, they do not define it.
 For reference, the border between the two classes is also shown.
 This has been derived from the border-classification method described in Section \ref{border_method} using the mathematical definition of the classes, hence it represents the ``true'' border to within a very small numerical error.

-The true border is also compared with those derived from AGF and LIBSVM probability estimates in Figure \ref{border_vectors}.
+The true border is also compared with those derived from LIBSVM probability estimates in Figure \ref{border_vectors}.
 The classes are again shown for reference.
 While these borders contain several hundred samples for a clear view of where they are located using each method, in fact the method works well with surprisingly few samples.
 Figure \ref{skill_v_nb} shows a plot of the skill versus the number of border samples, where {\it U.C.} stands for uncertainty coefficient.